-After a 12-hour shift, exercise may be the last thing on your mind.
+After a 12-hour shift, a trip to the gym may be the last thing on your mind.

-However, exercise has been proven to be effective in stress management.
-Exercise can help boost endorphins in the brain, which can not only help reduce stress but may also help you sleep better.
+Exercise can help boost endorphins in your brain, which can not only help reduce stress but may also help you sleep better.
 Exercise can also lower the levels of stress hormones in your body, including both adrenaline and cortisol levels.

-Whether it’s a quick run or a 15-minute workout you followed along with on YouTube, try incorporating exercise into your daily routine and see if you notice any difference in your energy levels and stress management.
+Whether it’s a quick run or a 15-minute YouTube workout, try incorporating some form of non-work-related exercise into your daily routine and see if you notice a difference in your energy levels and capacity to manage stress.

 #5: Practice Meditation

-The ability to clear your mind and focus on the present can be a great tool in managing your stress.
+The ability to clear your mind and focus on the present can be a great tool in managing the stress of nursing.

-Nowadays, integrating meditation and breathing exercises into your routine is easy.
+Nowadays, integrating meditation exercises into your daily routine is easy.
 There are many apps like Calm or Headspace that offer guided meditations you can simply follow along with each morning, evening, or even during a particularly stressful shift.

 #6: Get Adequate Sleep

-Getting enough sleep at night can be easier said than done.
-However, getting enough sleep at night has been shown to significantly reduce feelings of stress and anxiety.
+While getting enough sleep at night can often be easier said than done, it is a critical part of reducing your feelings of stress and anxiety.

-- Practicing breathing exercises or self-guided meditation before bed; or
+- Doing a few breathing exercises or self-guided meditation before bed